 The AP Spanish Language and Culture is an intensive course designated to prepare students in order to refine, perfect, and enhance their Spanish language skills.
 In addition, the course is intended to broaden the students' understanding of Hispanic culture and foster interest to continue the study of Spanish in college.
 The course's main objective is to have students analyze, understand, and expand their knowledge about the structures of the language and the richness of Spanish culture and demonstrate it by using all three modes of communication.
 Students should be recommended by their Alma de España or Nuevo Mundo II teacher.
-Students who are not taking these classes could request an entrance test to measure their Spanish language skills in order to register for the class.
+Students who did not complete the prerequisite course can request an entrance test to measure their Spanish language skills in order to register for the class.
 The AP Spanish course is conducted completely in Spanish.
 Students are encouraged to take responsibility for all the work given in class and for homework.
 The class has the rigor of a college class.
-Students are encouraged to take the AP Exam in May since a grade of 4 or higher will give them college credit that is accepted by most colleges and universities.
-In addition, most colleges and universities require at least one semester of language.
+Students are encouraged to take the AP Exam since a score of 4 or higher will give them college credit that is accepted by most colleges and universities.